cryptocode/bio/README.md

 )
 ```

-### each
+### list.iterate and each

-The `each` function allows for convenient iteration of lists.
+The `list.iterate` function allows for convenient iteration of lists.
 The first argument is a list.
-The second argument is a function that's called for every item in the list, with the item as an argument.
+The second argument is a function that's called for every item in the list, with the item as an argument. `each` is an alias to this function.

 ```scheme
 ; Print all numbers